GrinonBarrett/Taksidos/Placeholder Spell.md

 **Range**: 100 yards

-**Effect**:

-You produce a number of magical projectiles equal to the spell's tier to rain down on a 1 yard by 1 yard.
+**Effect**: You designate a 17 yard by 17 yard space within range.
+After 1d10 rounds, this spell calls down a number of magical projectiles, which fall like meteors, equal to the d10 result + the spell's tier + [Magic] bonus.
 Divide the projectiles by the number of creatures in the area, rounding down.
 This is the number of attacks made against each creature within the space.
+An even attack roll is a radiant attack and an odd attack roll is a ki attack.
+If there was a fraction, the caster may use their reaction to direct an additional such attack against a creature they can perceive within the area.

-The projectiles each inflict a club or sling attack (your choice).
-If the spell check was a critical success, you may change the damage type to be force or piercing.
+If the spell check was a critical success, you may replace the d10 with any of the following dice (d4, d6, d8, d12).
+The number of attacks inflicted is still reflected by this change.

-**At Higher Tiers**: As noted above, each tier increases the number of attacks by 1.
-Additionally, you may increases one dimension or both of the affected area by up to 2 yards for each tier beyond minimum.
+**At Higher Tiers**:

 **Critical Failure**: You conjure a volley but have given it the worng direction.
-Instead, the area is centered on you.
+You count as a number of creatures equal to the spell's tier for the purpose of determining how many attacks are directed at you.
+For example, a 5th tier spell will attack you as 5 individual creatures- potentially causing a great number of attacks against you.